sandeepstpi246/fabzero/desktopmillingmachine.md

 ## Desktop Milling Machine (SRM-20)

+The technique of printing a prototype through Desktop Milling Machine is also known a Rapid Prototyping.
+Rapid prototyping is a group of techniques used to quickly fabricate a scale model of a physical part or assembly using three-dimensional computer aided design data.

 It is also called Mono CNC or Prototype Printer.

+To understand the proper work of Desktop Milling Machine, following task was executed:-

-## Experiment- Designing prototypes and printing in Desktop Milling Machine SRM-20.
+## Task- Designing prototypes and printing in Desktop Milling Machine SRM-20.

 The aim of the experiment was to design a personalized design to be printed in a mono CNC.
 The software used for designing the prototype for the experiment was Kicad.
 It is a software which assists in making the desired designs.
 For designing kicad is used in following steps:-